-Vietnamese man 'stable' after giant tumour removedJanuary 6th, 2012 in Other /
+Vietnamese man 'stable' after giant tumour removedJanuary 6, 2012 in Medicine & Health / Other

 A Vietnamese man was in a stable condition in hospital Friday after doctors removed a giant tumour from his right leg that weighed more than the rest of his body, hospital officials said.